Echo298327/auth-gateway-fastapi-keycloak/README.md

    cd repository-name
    ```

-2. __Optional__ Copy the `.env.example` file to `.env` and configure it if you plan to run the services locally<br> (without Docker Compose):
+2. **Optional:** Copy the `.env.example` file to `.env` and configure it if you plan to run the services locally (without using Docker Compose).

+   **Note:**
-   <br> __Note:__ The .env file is not required for Docker Compose.
-It is used for running the services locally without containers.
-   For Docker Compose, the environment variables are already handled within the docker-compose.yml file.
+   - The `.env` file is not required when running with Docker Compose.
+Environment variables for Docker Compose are already handled within the `docker-compose.yml` file.
+   - The `.env` file is only needed if you intend to run the services locally without containers.

 3. Start the services using Docker Compose: